Workshop Description

 This workshop will cover the basic concepts of Python programming.
-The course is supplemented with many hands-on exercises with emphasis given towards computational biology use cases.
-The following is a daily schedule:
+The course is supplemented with hands-on exercises geared towards computational biology use cases.
+No previous knowledge of programming is assumed.

 Technical Requirements